mmasana/DALR/README.md

 # Domain-adaptive deep network compression

 The paper will appear in ICCV 2017.
+Code will be coming soon.

 ## Authors